ixuxoinzo/xchain-sdk/README.md

-# 🚀 xChain SDK - Enterprise Multi-Chain Blockchain SDK
+# 🚀 xChain SDK - Multi-Chain Blockchain SDK

 **Your unified solution for Ethereum, L2 networks, and Solana**

+#Design Philosophy: Made for Developers
+The code in xchain-sdk is not only clean, but deliberately designed to be easy to understand.
+We name variables and functions explicitly so that developers can immediately understand what each line of code does.
+Our goal is for you to be productive in minutes, not hours.

 ---